What is actually under the hood.

 Is Vedic astrology scientifically valid?

 That question has two parts.
 The math — astronomical calculation of planetary positions — is scientifically valid.
 The interpretation — what those positions mean for human life — is a 5,000-year-old observational framework that has not been validated in the way modern medicine has.
-We are transparent about this: the chart math is testable; the interpretive layer is observational.
-The Accuracy Engine lets you test the interpretation against your own outcomes.
+We are transparent about this: the chart math is testable and reproducible; the interpretive layer is observational.
+Run the same chart twice — you get the same answer.
+Run it against your own life and judge for yourself.

 Why Lahiri ayanamsa and not Western tropical?